HybridModel/HybridModel/README.md

 # HybridModel
-A hybrid model of the gene regulatory network of the HSPCs (hematopoietic stem and progenitor cells).
+A hybrid model of the gene regulatory network of the HSPCs (hematopoietic stem and progenitor cells), aimed at studying the regulatory mechanism central to the haematopoiesis system..

 ## hybrid.m
 Matlab code for running hybrid model.

 ## hybrid_split.m
 Matlab code for running hybrid model.
-Split results into multiple file.
+Split results into multiple files.

 ## boolean_Run.m
 Matlab code for running binary model.